ollylomax/Venture-Press---Full-Stack-Frameworks-With-Django-Milestone-Project/README.md

     - Log In / Log Out functionality.
     - Navigation menu that will change based on whether user is logged in and/or has certain privileges.
     - Services page with a list of all services in the PostgresSQL database with corresponding name, description and price.
 Edit and Delete buttons available on each service for admin users.
-    - Service Details page with customisable options, quantity input and Add to Cart functionality.
+    - Service Details page with quantity input and Add to Cart functionality.
-    - Contact page with form submission and email response.
+    - Contact page with form submission and email response and email to website owner.
+    - If registered, the contact messages are saved by subject into Message Centre where all previous messages are displayed.
+    - Messages can be updated and deleted by the author and/or admin users.
     - Add New Service page with Create functionality for admin users.
     - Edit Service page with Update functionality for admin users.
     - Profile page for registered users with profile info.